Blog · Barcelona · A Walk Down the Passeig de Gràcia: Everything To See and Do

 This square is located exactly in the middle between Passeig de Gràcia, La Rambla and Portal del Angel, which leads you to the Gothic Quarter.

 Want to keep going?
 From here, you can start another walk that will let you dive into a totally different story.
-And if you’re looking for more stories, walks and insider secrets of this beautiful city, you can always join us on a guided tour of Barcelona.
+And if you’re looking for more stories, walks and insider secrets of this beautiful city, you can always join us on a tour of Barcelona.